 Torq owns four Chilean private companies (three of which are material) which it consolidates as subsidiaries, namely Torq Resources Chile SpA ("Torq Chile"), Minera Andrea SpA (non-material), Minera Margarita SpA, and Minera Santa SpA. by virtue of 100% beneficial ownership.
-The Corporate structure of the Chilean entities was set up in such a way that Torq Chile performs the administrative functions on behalf of the operations, and charges its subsidiaries for its services.
-The separate subsidiary entities hold the option arrangements over the Company's projects: Andrea Project (non-material), Margarita Project and Santa Cecilia Project.
-Andrea is non-material because the Company has not spent a material amount funds on it and does not plan to do so at this time.
+The Corporate structure of the Chilean entities was set up in such a way that Torq Chile performs the administrative functions on behalf of the operations and charges its subsidiaries for its services.
+The separate subsidiary entities hold the option arrangements over the Company's two material projects: Margarita Project and Santa Cecilia Project.